okjulian/type-safe-graphql-mocks-msw/README.md

 # Type safe GraphQL mocks with MSW and GraphQL Codegen

+## What is it?

+Example showing how to add type safety to MSW GraphQL mocks in Jest

+## What's the purpose?

+More confidence in your tests.
+By adding type safety to your GraphQL mocks, they will match the shape of the GraphQL queries.
+You won't worry about incorrect mocks in your tests.
+They are also easier to write, since Typescript will guide you on what's missing in your fake data.

+## Steps

 1. `yarn create next-app --typescript type-safe-graphql-mocks-msw`
 2. `cd type-safe-graphql-mocks-msw`
 3. `yarn dev`